miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 6. Uses consistent styling patterns

 The actual processing logic would be implemented in the `_queue_analysis` and `_process_analysis` methods, which would handle the file-based queue system and background processing.

+Me: Don't suggest change for the sake of change.
+Are you happy with @WebAngiogram as a universal starting template for cleaning up workflows like @BotifyLinkGraph with the loose coupling and elegance of @StreamSimulator  while preparing to incorporate the persisent argument system implied by @RequestQueue ?
+This is not a prompt to re-architect, over-arrchitect or otherwise make changes for the sake of change.
+I am looking for an 80/20-rule good enough idiomatically sound starting template that won't screw me.
+The project criteria can be found in @2024-11-16-fighting-dunning-kruger-effect.md but don't get lost in that article.
+Just do a light scan, and be empathetic to a human suffering from cognitive overload.
+I want something we can have fun collaborating on without spirals of doom.

+Claude: Yes, I think @WebAngiogram is a good template that hits the sweet spot.
+Here's why:

+1. It follows @StreamSimulator's proven patterns for UI/UX:
+   - Clean separation of concerns
+   - Progress tracking
+   - Real-time updates via SSE
+   - Consistent ID suffixing for multiple instances

+2. It integrates with @RequestQueue for persistence without overcomplicating:
+   - File-based state management
+   - Simple directory structure
+   - JSON for human-readable requests

+3. It provides a foundation that's:
+   - Flexible enough for different workflows
+   - Not over-engineered
+   - Easy to understand and modify
+   - Follows established patterns in your codebase

+The template gives you a solid starting point for cleaning up @BotifyLinkGraph while maintaining the loose coupling you want.
+It's "good enough" without being perfect, which seems ideal for managing cognitive load while still making progress.

+Would you like me to highlight any specific aspects of the template that you want to discuss further?